-If food is the way to a man’s heart, these Father’s Day cake pops will absolutely tug on Dad’s heart strings.
-In six easy steps, you’ll be able to make a personalized gift that’s memorable and he’s sure to appreciate.
+If food is the way to a man’s heart, these Father’s Day cake pops are sure to tug on Dad’s heartstrings.
+These treats are a breeze to make, and soon you’ll have a personalized gift that’s both memorable and delicious.

 - Paramount crystals, EZ Thin or virgin coconut oil (solid)